MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/Crawlering.md

 ## How Web Crawlers Work

 The basic operation of a web crawler is straightforward yet powerful.
 It starts with a seed URL, which is the initial web page to crawl.
 The crawler fetches this page, parses its content, and extracts all its links.
 It then adds these links to a queue and crawls them, repeating the process iteratively.
 Depending on its scope and configuration, the crawler can explore an entire website or even a vast portion of the web.
+## robots.txt

+Imagine you're a guest at a grand house party.
+While you're free to mingle and explore, there might be certain rooms marked "Private" that you're expected to avoid.
+This is akin to how robots.txt functions in the world of web crawling.
+It acts as a virtual "etiquette guide" for bots, outlining which areas of a website they are allowed to access and which are off-limits.